BudgetAirpods/InsanityRemastered/README.md

 There's also a chance certain vanilla sound effects will play to make the sounds more believable.

+### Light Shutoff:

+When inside the facility, the lights has a chance to go out for you and you only.

+They will power back on their own eventually, but you can step outside and re-enter the facility to force them on.
 ### Player Hallucinations:

 When you reach a high insanity level, you can experience hallucinations of other players.